block-commons/cryptocommons/content/DAOs/ethereum/_index.md

 This [open access book chapter](https://www.taylorfrancis.com/books/e/9781315211909/chapters/10.4324/9781315211909-8) by Quinn DuPont provides a detailed history and ethnography of the DAO and its aftermath.
 It draws a stark contrast between the way the DAO's governance was believed to function by participants and how it actually functioned in practice when under stress.

 The Ethereum Foundation released new node software which defaulted to a hard fork upgrade that would undo the DAO.
-This was adopted by most but not all of the Ethereum ecosystem, with 15% of PoW miners refusing the hard fork and the survival of this chain giving other constituencies (developer, users) a chance to also reject the fork.
+This was adopted by most but not all of the Ethereum ecosystem, with 15% of PoW miners refusing the hard fork and the survival of this chain giving other constituencies (developers, users) a choice to also reject the fork.
 The chain which persisted with the consensus rules as they were defined became known as Ethereum Classic (ETC) - it lost the right to call itself Ethereum because that trademark was controlled by the Ethereum Foundation.
 The implications of this for the Ethereum commons have already been considered.

 The hard fork was effectively a bailout, and the nature of the crypto commons is such that this kind of rollback is always possible if the stronger constituencies within a network are negatively affected.
 This can act as a kind of defence mechanism too, because an external attacker who wishes to destroy the network cannot be assured that its constituents will not "fork around" them and their attack.
 This likely helps to discourage attacks which are very costly.